apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

     1 row selected (0.101 seconds)

 ## UPPER
-Converts the characters in a string to uppercase.
+Converts the characters in the input string to uppercase.

 ### UPPER Syntax